 MISO forecasts to have enough electricity supply to meet expected consumer demand under normal grid conditions.
 Peak winter demand is forecasted to top 102 GW with 113 GW of available generation.
 As with any season, there is always the potential for high risk, low probability events occurring such as extreme cold weather, intense winter storms, and/or fuel supply issues.
 During abnormal grid conditions, MISO relies on emergency operating procedures to maintain system reliability.

 The electrical grid is an interconnected network for delivering electricity from producers to consumers.
 It consists of generating stations that produce electrical power, high voltage transmission lines that deliver electricity to sub-stations, and distribution lines that deliver power to homes, schools and business.

-As a grid operator, MISO's role is to ensure the right amount of electricity is generated minute by minute and transmitted safely and reliably across the high-voltage transmission lines.
-Local utilities are responsible to safely and reliably deliver the electricity to their customers.
+As a grid operator, MISO's role is to ensure the right amount of high-voltage electricity is generated and transmitted safely and reliably to our member utilities.
+MISO does not own any equipment on the bulk electric system.
+Our members do.
+It is the local utilities who are responsible for delivering electricity safely and reliably to their customers.

 MISO is a Regional Transmission Organization (RTO) responsible for doing three things: